techsoft3d/hc-caas-server-deployment/README.md

   * User Management Version 0.6.x

 ## Quick Access to latest version:
-AMI: 	caas-ubuntu-0.3.0-public (available in us-east-1, us-west-2, eu-west-1, ap-northeast-1)
+AMI: 	caas-ubuntu-0.3.0-public (available in us-east-1 / N. Virginia)
-Docker Image: eric5544/caas_complete
+Docker Image: eric5544/caas:0.3.0

 ## Introduction
 We have recently released [CaaS](https://forum.techsoft3d.com/t/conversion-and-streaming-backend-for-hoops-communicator/1314), which is a fully scalable conversion, streaming and model management backend for HOOPS Communicator.
 If you are a node.js user, it is fairly straightforward to get up and running with CaaS.
 However, there is still a bunch of initial configuration required.
 In addition, you need to setup your machine to run HOOPS Communicator, which can be a bit of a pain.
 To make things easier, we have packaged up all of CaaS, including the [User Management Component](https://forum.techsoft3d.com/t/user-management-library-for-caas-released/1535) as well as two front-end reference applications and of course HOOPS Communicator itself into a a pre-configured Ubuntu Linux AMI (Amazon Machine Image).
 In addition, we have also created a Docker Image that can be deployed on any machine that supports Docker.

 For questions/feedback please send an email to guido@techsoft3d.com or post in our [forum](https://forum.techsoft3d.com/).
 For a 60 day trial of the HOOPS Web Platform go to [Web Platform](https://www.techsoft3d.com/products/hoops/web-platform).

-**The AMI and Docker Image are not an officially supported part of HOOPS Communicator and provided as-is.**
+**The AMI and Docker Image as well as CaaS itself are not an officially supported part of HOOPS Communicator and provided as-is.**

 ## What are you getting
 Using the prebuilt AMI or Docker image you get without any extra work: